Visiting

 8 reasons why a short trip to Wiesbaden is a great idea.

-Although Wiesbaden, with its 300,000 inhabitants, is not the largest city in Hesse - that place is occupied by Frankfurt with around 750,000 inhabitants - it is the state capital of Hesse.
-Incidentally, Mainz, the capital of Rhineland-Palatinate, is located directly opposite the Rhine.
+Although Wiesbaden, with a population of 300,000, is not the largest city in Hesse—that distinction belongs to Frankfurt, with a population of about 750,000—it is the state capital of Hesse.
+Incidentally, Mainz, the state capital of Rhineland-Palatinate, lies directly across the Rhine.

-- Wiesbaden is the perfect size for exploring on foot.
+- Wiesbaden is the perfect size for exploring the city on foot.

 - Overtourism?
-We don’t know what that is.
-Here, you can explore at your own pace.
+We’ve never heard of it.
+Here, you can explore at your own pace and make your own discoveries.

-- Wiesbaden is a paradise for architecture and photography enthusiasts: During the Wilhelminian era, the city experienced a veritable construction boom, and since Wiesbaden was barely damaged during World War II, there are still many beautiful buildings and villas from the Historicist period.
+- Wiesbaden is a paradise for architecture and photography enthusiasts: During the Gründerzeit era, the city experienced a veritable construction boom, and since it was barely damaged during World War II, there are still many beautiful buildings and villas from the Historicist period.

 - Wiesbaden is incredibly green.
 The highlight is the Kurpark with its old trees.
 Perhaps that’s why the exotic ring-necked and Alexandrine parakeets, which you’ll encounter all over the city, feel so at home here.

-- Wiesbaden is a city for connoisseurs: cafés, chocolate shops, wine bars, and restaurants—you’ll be spoiled for choice!
+- Wiesbaden is a city for connoisseurs: cafés, chocolate shops, wine bars, and restaurants—you’ll be spoiled for choice here!

-- Culture lovers can take full advantage—in addition to major venues, there are many hidden gems, such as these small cabaret stages (opens in a new tab).
+- Culture lovers have plenty to choose from—in addition to major venues, there are many hidden gems, such as these small cabaret theaters (opens in a new tab).

-- Wiesbaden is the perfect base for exploring the beautiful Rheingau (opens in a new tab) with its castles, wineries, monasteries, and restaurants.
-You’ll be there in just half an hour!
+- Wiesbaden is the perfect base for exploring the beautiful Rheingau (opens in a new tab) region with its castles, wineries, monasteries, and restaurants.
+You can get there in just half an hour!